BilboTav/LatteAssetExtension/README.md

 # LatteAssetExtension
-Extension for Latte v3 adding n:asset="" macro for simplification of asset render in Latte
+Extension for Latte v3 adding n:asset macro for simplification of asset render in Latte